-We have small class sizes and a high number of skilled teaching assistants who are trained to support all young people across many complex needs.
-This is sometimes done on a 1:1 basis when a young person has previously been out of education for over a year or more.
-The support is needed to build relationships and trust as well as take the transition very slowly e.g from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs.
+We have small class sizes, and a high number of teaching assistants support for each child is either 1:1 or 2:1 who are trained to support all young people across many complex needs.
+The support is needed to build relationships and trust as well as take the transition very slowly e.g from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs, speech and language, occupational therapy, physiotherapy, and medical support.
+We have regular support from external provisions such as social workers, CAMH, equipment specialists, positive behaviour support, EACH and early help.